 Sigma Research is a research group specialising in the social, behavioural and policy aspects of HIV and sexual health.
 It is part of the Faculty of Public Health and Policy at the London School of Hygiene & Tropical Medicine.

-This qualitative study is recruiting London residents NOW.
-It explores what it means to be HIV negative for gay men and other MSM.
+This qualitative study is recruiting London residents now.
+It explores what it means to be HIV negative for gay men.

 HPE monitoring of Local Delivery

 Summary of monitoring data from Local Delivery Partners working as part of HIV Prevention England during 2014-15.

 Available now in print or PDF, our final report from the African Health & Sex Survey of 1,000 African people in England.